 This really is one of the most haunted places in the state, not to mention one of the most bizarre!

 8 – Dogtown, Cape Ann

-As the years passed, there were growing rumours that the residents of Dogtown had been practising witchcraft.
+As the years passed, there were growing rumors that the residents of Dogtown had been practicing witchcraft.
 It was believed that Tammy Younger, aka Queen of the Witches, was placing curses on traders who strayed too close to the town.

-These rumours are supported by the fact that some strange words and phrases are carved into boulders around the town boundaries.
+These rumors are supported by the fact that some strange words and phrases are carved into boulders around the town boundaries.